This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Sources of information are listed at the bottom of the article.
 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

-The mesothelioma death rate is approximately 2,500 people per year, a number that has risen slightly in recent years.
+The mesothelioma death rate is approximately 2,500 people per year, which has risen slightly in recent years.
 This is compared to the 3,000 people diagnosed with mesothelioma each year.
 Individual factors determine prognosis and how long anyone can live with this disease.

-Death rate can be measured for specific populations, such as veterans or seniors.
-It can be measured for a particular location, like a state, or for a disease like malignant mesothelioma.
-Mesothelioma’s mortality rate is often compared to its incidence, which is the number of new cases diagnosed.
+The death rate can be measured for specific populations, such as veterans or seniors.
+It can be estimated for a particular location, like a state, or for a disease like malignant mesothelioma.
+Mesothelioma’s mortality rate is often compared to its incidence, the number of new cases diagnosed.

 The CDC reports that the mesothelioma death rate in the U.S. between 1999 and 2015 was eight deaths per one million people.
 The total number of deaths was 45,221 for the entire population of the country.
 The United Kingdom has the highest death rate for mesothelioma globally, with 17.8 deaths per million people between 1994 and 2008.

 The mesothelioma death rate reported by the CDC has been relatively stable.
 In 1999, 2,479 people in the U.S. died from mesothelioma.
 That number rose to 2,579 deaths in 2015, a small increase.
 The life expectancy for mesothelioma is not long, so the annual death rate is similar to the incidence of about 3,000 new diagnoses per year.